avivr00/weatherstation/backend/scripts/README.md

 CI / Tests
 - For tests, prefer using an in-memory DB or ensure the migration script runs in test setup.

-Starting on hosts (Render)
-- A small helper `scripts/start.sh` is provided to run migrations at deploy, then start the Uvicorn server.
-- Render can run this script as the start command so every deploy will apply migrations before the app starts.

-Example Render start command:
-  bash scripts/start.sh

-Safety note: the migration runner backs up the DB file before applying changes.
-For heavy production migrations prefer a robust strategy (dump, migrate, restore on failure) or use Alembic.